Defeat the attacks

 opposite), although alarming, can not cause you any physical harm.

 - Staying relaxed during the initial adrenaline burst is the key to beating panic attacks.
-And responding in a more relaxed fashion to life's many stressors is the key to permanently beating anxiety.
+And responding in a more relaxed fashion to life's many stressors is the key to beating anxiety long term.

-- With me you'll learn all the tools you need to understand the symptoms, reduce the triggering, stop the adrenaline loop and therefore remain relaxed in all the difficult situations you might face in the future.
+- With me you can learn all the tools you need to understand the symptoms, reduce the triggering, stop the adrenaline loop and therefore remain relaxed in all the difficult situations you might face in the future.

 The typical physical symptoms of panic attacks are any of the following: